H. Jon Benjamin: Career

 Other appearances include The Venture Bros., in the episodes "Escape to the House of Mummies Part II", "I Know Why the Caged Bird Kills" and "The Better Man", in which he played Dr. Orpheus's master—who appears in the form of Cerberus, Catherine the Great's horse and, in "The Better Man", both Dr. Orpheus's ex-wife and a future Dean Venture, respectively.
 He appeared in the Stella short "Bar", which can be found as an easter egg on the Season 1 DVD.
 Benjamin appeared on the Comedy Central sketch/variety show Important Things with Demetri Martin.

 In 2009, Benjamin and David Cross created and wrote for Paid Programming, a live-action pilot for Cartoon Network's late night programing block, Adult Swim.
 Paid Programming was not picked up for a full series and Benjamin referred to it as an "abject failure".

 Benjamin was featured in a Super Bowl XLIII Bud Light commercial with Conan O'Brien and was responsible for the McCain Girls videos on YouTube.
 He voices Sterling Archer, a secret agent in the FX series Archer that first aired January 14, 2010.
 He has appeared in several segments of the television show Human Giant and had a cameo in the American Dad! episode "License to Till" as a talking head of cabbage.

 Benjamin starred in the Comedy Central series Jon Benjamin Has a Van, which he co-created with comedian Leo Allen.
 The series debuted on May 14, 2011; a total of 10 episodes aired, the last on August 10, 2011.

 Beginning in 2013, Benjamin's voice can be heard as the narrator of a series of TV commercials for Coke Zero, including some with tie-ins to ESPN's College Game Day program.

 In 2014, Benjamin was named as the year's best male comedy performer for his work on Bob's Burgers and Archer by the Vulture TV Awards, a digital expansion of New York magazine.

 In 2015, despite not knowing how to play any instrument, Benjamin released his first jazz album, Well, I Should Have....
-Benjamin "played" piano and was joined by Scott Kreitzer on sax, David Finck on bass, and Jonathan Preitz on drums.
+Benjamin "played" piano and was joined by Scott Kreitzer on sax, David Finck on bass, and Jonathan Peretz on drums.

 Benjamin wrote a comedic autobiography, Failure is an Option: An Attempted Memoir, which was published by Penguin Random House in May 2018.
 He also narrated the audiobook.

 Benjamin began appearing in commercials for Arby's restaurant chain in 2018 as their new spokesman.

 In March 2020, Benjamin was the voice of Saddam Hussein in Blowback, a podcast about the Iraq War created and hosted by Brendan James and Noah Kulwin.

-In 2024, Benjamin appears as the voice of a pigeon in the new Progressive Insurance commercials.
+In 2024, Benjamin appears as the voice of a pigeon in a series of Progressive Insurance commercials.